EASYNETY/1ta/docs/features/classes/SlotBasedEnrollment.md

 ## Conclusion

-The slot-based enrolment system with waitlist functionality provides a comprehensive solution for managing class enrollments.
+The slot-based enrolment system with waitlist functionality provides a comprehensive solution for managing class enrolments.
 By implementing this system, educational institutions can efficiently manage class capacity, provide a fair enrolment process, and improve the student experience.

 The system is designed to be flexible and can be integrated into various parts of the application, from class details pages to search results and course listings.